Avoid Integrated and Netlist Data Flows Slowing Design Starts

 The libraries are also completely broken.
 Rather than syncing the schematics and PCB layout tools, the libraries are not talking to each other anymore.
 The database is gone and it is looking like there’s need to rebuild the parts into the newly revised DxDatabook.
 How in the world are you going to find and rebuild over 3000 parts?
 The Central Library Migrator within the integrated tool in the new release just broke everything.

 Further investigation yields a plethora of manual work needed to resolve each and every one of the errors and warnings.
 You can try to find some way to automate selection and resolution of the errors but there might be no way to work around the issues.
-The design can be as solid as can be - it might even have been in production for years.
+The design flow can be as solid as can be - it might even have been in production for years.
 But right now, you won’t even be able to release drawings for the build.

 Invisible Translations Recognize Annotations

 It would be so great if legacy designs were untouched when migrating to newer versions of the tool.
 With a unified framework, old, fully annotated designs would automatically port into updated tools and benefit from new editors and menus.
 It would sync schematic and PCB drawings, libraries, and output files seamlessly.
 Symbols that are set up for components would both port and continue to interact with one another.
-Net and other design parameters would maintain their meticulously-defined rules.
+Net and other circuit design parameters would maintain their meticulously-defined rules.

 Import Wizard pulls design documents from DxDesigner and from PADS